Jako/multiTV/README.md

 toPlaceholder | the snippet output is assigned to a placeholder named as the template variable (i.e. [+element+]), single items are assigned to placeholders named as the template variable followed by the row number (i.e. [+element.1+]).
 Normal snippet output is suppressed.
-(Note 2) | 0 randomize | random order of displayed rows | 0 published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1
+(Note 2) | 0 randomize | random order of displayed rows | 0 published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1

 The default templates for outer template and row template could be defined in the config file for the custom template variable.
 These custom definitions could be overwritten by *rowTpl* and *outerTpl* in snippet call.
 Both template chunks are parsed by PHx (chunkie class).